LiKang6688/2048-vue/README.md

 ### Features

-- a simple 4x4 grid that is randomly populated with two tiles
+- A board that is randomly populated with two tiles

+- The game can be stored across browser sessions

 - Move the tiles when user presses arrow keys